Trump’s Malignant Pattern: He Woos People, Rips them Off and then Abandons Them—and He Won’t Stop

 Given the large number of lawsuits Trump has been involved in, the outcome was hardly surprising, but the importance of the brief relationship — foreshadowing his current reputation for sexism and misogyny — is impossible to overstate:

-“I don’t believe there would have been an ‘Apprentice’ if there wasn’t a pageant first,” said Jim Gibson, a consultant and longtime pageant host who guided Trump into the pageant business and eventually to the Miss Universe event.
+The foray into the Calendar Girls pageant, however, also ushered in Trump’s interest in the business of entertainment.
+He later bought the Miss Universe pageant and gained national renown for his reality show, “The Apprentice.”“I don’t believe there would have been an ‘Apprentice’ if there wasn’t a pageant first,” said Jim Gibson, a consultant and longtime pageant host who guided Trump into the pageant business and eventually to the Miss Universe event.
 “That got him in the higher hierarchies of the television business.
 And it did exactly what Donald wanted to do: It built his name.”

 In short, this little-noted episode was the pivot point that took Trump from property owner to hosting events to staging them, ultimately on network TV.
 Not only did Trump renege on the partnership, he (allegedly) repeatedly sexually harassed Harth, who sued him separately on that account.
 Trump walked into doing business with the couple having nothing but a venue and a name — no experience whatsoever in their line of business.
 He was interviewing pageant operators arranged by Gibson.
 Harth and Houraney not only had years of experience but growth plans as well — “designs on a cosmetics line, a television show, calendars, and computer screen savers that would be distributed nationwide,” all of which Trump took advantage of.
 Here’s the Globe’s summary of the abandonment phase: